kineticadb/charts/docs/Administration/cluster_management.md

 #### Changing the Number of Ranks

-The number of worker Ranks can be adjusted by modifying the `db.gpudbCluster.replicas` parameter on the helm values.
+The number of worker Ranks can be adjusted by modifying the `kineticacluster.gpudbCluster.replicas` parameter on the helm values.
 This number must be greater than zero.
 When updated, the Kinetica Operators will automatically update the number of replicas of the database that are running and will rebalance the data across the remaining Ranks,